yanghy233/YCSB-C/README.md

 ./ycsba.sh
 ```

-use the following command to get the max physical thread count of your systems.
+Use the following command to get the max physical thread count of your systems.
 ```shell
 echo $(nproc)
 ```